 For this item the path I move the unpacked folder too is #RLV\.CTS ByCreator\Blueberry\<HERE>.
 I then rename the folder to Blueberry xx_Iconic Mega Pack, were xx is the next hex value in sequence in that folder.
 This guarantees all my folders have unique prefix name removing the potential for RLV search conflicts.
 The next step is to copy and paste from .zFolders the relevant default folders I need to setup my sub folders.
-Id required do any renaming to make the names more specific for the item and then start dragging in each item to its relevant sub folder.
+If required do any renaming to make the names more specific for the item and then start dragging in each item/s into relevant sub folders.
 I am generally left with none Maitreya objects, one or two note cards, a landmark and a texture in the items folder.
 I simply trash everything except the texture.
 The end result is what you see in the image below.

 Methods of Adding: Now that the inventory side under #RLV is done, I now add the item to Wardrobe.
 There are various methods to add an item into the wardrobe.
 I am only going to discuss the three most popular methods of Import Texture, Upload Image and Import from Marketplace.
-The rest I find are a bit more cumbersome, I may add examples at a later date.
+Using email and dropping a texture on the HUD I find are a bit more cumbersome, I may add examples at a later date.

 Lets assume I captured the texture, I then save it to a specific folder on my drive I use for uploading to Wardrobe with the item name.
 I then open it in Paint or GIMP 2 and resize it to have equal horizontal and vertical pixels.
 I tend to go with 480×480 since this is the size Wardrobe stores images as.
 I rarely worry about maintaining aspect ratios.
 There are two main reasons, firstly I want to do this as fast as possible and secondly, I am not keen on the auto letter boxing Wardrobe does.